 Cyber security is the responsibility of the entire organization, so it’s important to train employees on an ongoing basis.
 For example, if you see an article about a recent breach, study the situation and learn from it.
 Discover what basic principles are involved and what can you do as a company to avoid a similar situation.
 It’s important to use this type of news as teaching moments for the whole company.

 You need to be your own client.
 Don’t ask a business to implement something if you haven’t done so yourself.
 This can help you develop your business by having your own best practices that you routinely follow in your organization.
-This allows you to be an advocate for your clients, and you can use your MSP as an example of how to do things the right way.
-It changes the conversation from do as I say to do as I do.
+This allows you to be an advocate for your clients, and you can use your own business as an example of how to do things the right way.
+It changes the conversation from “Do as I say” to “Do as I do”.
 This helps you build trust with customers on a more personal level.

 Know your products